 There are a number of important requirements outlined here.
 Please read all items carefully, as many of the pre-enrollment requirements must be met before you can be registered for classes or enroll in the School of Law.
 Items marked with a ‘**’ must be completed before you can be registered for classes the week of July 15.
 There will be a hold on your record until you have completed all pre-enrollment requirements.

-The first step in the enrollment process is getting your student account set up on Self Service Carolina.
+The first step in the enrollment process is getting your account set up on Self Service Carolina.
 Self Service Carolina (SSC) is where students and faculty go to manage their personal information and perform many common, day-to-day transactions.
 You will use SSC to register for classes, manage your financial aid information, pay your deposit, and view your class schedule and grades.
-To sign onto SSC for the first time, you will need your VIP ID, the last four digits of your social security number, and your date of birth.
-You have been sent your VIP ID in an email from the Admissions Office.
-If you did not receive that email or have misplaced your VIP ID, call us at 803-777-6605 so that we can provide it to you again.
-Once you sign onto SSC, you will be prompted to set up a password.
-When you have set your password, you can return to the Self Service Carolina (SSC) home page to log in.
+You have been sent first-time SSC login credentials via email.
+If you did not receive that email or have misplaced your login credentials, please email us at firstname.lastname@example.org so that we can provide it to you again.
+Once you have established your SSC account, you will be able to place your seat deposit using the instructions above.

 Not all the tabs on SSC are available to law students.
 First-year law students are assigned to class sections, so you cannot register for classes.
 The housing tab applies only to on-campus housing, which few if any law students choose.
-You will be able to view your schedule later this summer after you are assigned to sections and you have completed all of the pre-enrollment requirements outlined in this email.
+You will be able to view your schedule later this summer after you are assigned to sections and you have completed all the pre-enrollment requirements outlined in this email.
+Current students or graduates of the University of South Carolina will be able to place a seat deposit once they receive the email from admissions with their login credentials.

 IMPORTANT NOTE: Under the ‘Personal Information’ tab on SSC, you can change your mailing address, email address, and other contact information on record with the University of South Carolina.
 Please be aware that until Orientation the School of Law will continue to use the email address provided on your application for admission.
 If you change your email address using SSC, it will not change your email address on the admissions office database.
-You must call us at 803-777-6605 or email us at firstname.lastname@example.org with your new contact information.
+Please email us at email@example.com with your new contact information.
 Other University offices, including Financial Aid and the Bursar’s and Residency Offices, will use your new University of South Carolina email address, so you should follow the instructions on Self Service Carolina to access your University network username and password to set up that account.

-All students must have an Immunization Form on file with the Thomson Student Health Center.
-New USC students will need to submit the Immunization Form by July 1.
+All students must have an Immunization Form on file with the University of South Carolina's Center for Health & Well-Being.
+New UofSC students will need to submit the Immunization Form via MyHealthSpace by July 1st.
 If your form has not been received and processed at the time that 1L students are registered for classes the week of July 15, there will be a health center hold on your record and you will not be able to access your preliminary class schedule!
-It can take 7–10 days for the Health Center to process your immunization form, so please get it in as soon as possible.
-Incoming first-year law students who attended USC as an undergraduate within the last five years may already have this form on file and can call the Immunization Office at 803-777-9511 to check to see if a new form will be required.
+It can take 7–10 days for the University to process your immunization form, so please get it in as soon as possible.
+Incoming first-year law students who attended UofSC as undergraduates within the last five years may already have this form on file and can call the Immunization Office at 803-777-9511 or login to their MyHealthSpace account to check to see if a new form will be required.
+Please note that the Office of Admissions is unable to communicate the status of your Immunization Record submission.

 Health insurance is available to law students and their dependents under the University’s group health insurance plan.
 Please note that although the University’s website says that proof of health insurance is mandatory, that requirement does not apply to law students unless you are employed as graduate assistant in your second or third year.
-The University’s plan is sponsored by AIG.
-Information and premiums for the 2017–2018 academic year will be posted during the summer.
+Click here to learn more information about The University's Student Health Insurance Plan.

-American Bar Association accreditation standards require that we have on file for each entering student an official final transcript showing award of your undergraduate degree, sent directly to the School of Law from the Registrar’s Office at your undergraduate institution or from a third-party transcript clearinghouse.
-You may submit a paper copy of an official transcript, or a certified electronic transcript, but it must come to us directly from the issuing agency.
+American Bar Association accreditation standards require that we have an official final transcript showing award of your undergraduate degree on file for each entering student.
+This document must be sent directly to the School of Law from the Registrar’s Office at your undergraduate institution.
+Your official final transcript may either be submitted as a paper or electronic version.
+You may submit a paper copy of an official transcript, or a certified electronic transcript, coming directly from the Registrar's Office or issuing agency.
 Unofficial transcripts, transcripts issued or emailed to the student, and transcripts that do not show the award of your degree will not satisfy this requirement.
-The transcript you submitted to LSAC for your CAS report does not satisfy this requirement.
+The transcript you submitted to LSAC for your CAS report does not satisfy this requirement if it did not denote final degree conferral.
 If we do not receive your official transcript by July 1, there will be a transcript hold on your record and you will not be able to access your schedule.

 Paper copies of transcripts should be mailed to: